Bi-level Feature Alignment for Versatile Image Translation and Manipulation: Introduction

 \section{Introduction}

-} \IEEEPARstart{I}{mage} translation and manipulation aim to generate and edit photo-realistic images conditioning on certain inputs such as semantic segmentation \cite{park2019spade,wang2018pix2pixhd}, key points \cite{tang2019cycle,dong2018soft} and layout \cite{li2020bachgan}.
+Image translation and manipulation aim to generate and edit photo-realistic images conditioning on certain inputs such as semantic segmentation \cite{park2019spade,wang2018pix2pixhd}, key points \cite{tang2019cycle,dong2018soft} and layout \cite{li2020bachgan}.
 It has been studied intensively in recent years thanks to its wide spectrum of applications in various tasks~\cite{shrivastava2017learning,murez2018image,wan2020bringing}.
 However, achieving high fidelity image translation and manipulation with faithful style control remains a grand challenge due to the high complexity of natural image styles.
 A typical approach to control image styles is to encode image features into a latent space with certain regularization (e.g., Gaussian distribution) on the latent feature distribution.
 For example, Park \emph{et al.}\cite{park2019spade} utilize VAE~\cite{doersch2016tutorial} to regularize the distribution of encoded features for faithful style control.
 However, VAE struggles to encode the complex distribution of natural image styles and often suffers from \textit{posterior collapse}~\cite{lucas2019don} which leads to degraded style control performance.
-Another strategy is to encode reference images into style codes to provide style guidance in image generation.
-Choi \emph{et al.} \cite{choi2020starganv2} employ a style encoder to extract the style code from a given reference image and achieve diverse image synthesis over multiple domains.
-Zhu \emph{et al.}~\cite{zhu2020sean} further propose to extract style codes for each semantic region individually and achieve flexible style control within each semantic region.
-However, style codes often capture the overall image style or local region style without an explicit style guidance in spatial domain.
+Another strategy is to encode reference images into style codes \cite{choi2020starganv2,zhu2020sean} to provide style guidance in image generation, while style codes often capture the global or regional style without an explicit style guidance for generating texture details.